ARTIST-Association/ARTIST/docs/artist_under_the_hood.rst

    * - ``A_num``
      - The number of actuators for the selected kinematic type.
    * - ``N_active``
-     - The number of active heliostats, which is a subset of ``N``.
+     - The number of active heliostats.

 Note that since a heliostat's surface is modeled by multiple facets (see :ref:`this info on heliostats <heliostats>`), the number of surface points is internally divided among these facets.
 Additionally, for raytracing, we always consider each surface point to have a single surface normal, and therefore the number of surface points is always equal to the number of surface normals.

 What may be confusing is the ``N_active`` parameter, which refers to active heliostats.
+The ``N_active`` parameter exists because it is possible to only address certain heliostats during operational tasks.
+It is also possible, that ``N_active`` is larger than ``N``.
+This occurs during calibration or optimization tasks, when a single heliostat may be duplicated multiple times, to account for multiple training data samples. ``N_active`` sums all duplicates of all activated heliostats.
 To better understand this, we need to consider heliostat groups, which we discuss in the next section.

 Heliostat Groups